SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 #### Last will {#last-will}

 In MQTT, the "last will" is a message that is specified at connection time and that is executed when the client loses the connection.
-Last will is fully supported by MQTT Connect and like with any other publish messages you can use any unreserved topic and any payload.
+Last will is fully supported by MQTT Service and like with any other publish messages you can use any unreserved topic and any payload.

 ### Return codes {#return-codes}

-MQTT Connect follows the MQTT specification for server responses.
+MQTT Service follows the MQTT specification for server responses.
 For example, if invalid credentials are sent in the `CONNECT` message, the server response `CONNACK` message contains the `0x05` return code.
 The return code can be treated similarly to REST API HTTP codes, such as 401.